Katsugachi/Sheepy-A-Short-Adventure/README.md

 - Sheepy was developed using **Construct**, which exports its games as HTML/CSS/JS.
 - The official Windows release bundles these files inside an NW.js container.
 - By extracting the `package.nw` file, the game runs natively in the browser with no need for NW.js.
-- This port is as close to “source-accurate” as possible without the original `.c3p` project.
+- This port is as close to “source-accurate” as is possible.
 - Excellent compatibility unless you are on a potato
 ## Details (only just figured out you could do this)
 ![GitHub Repo Size](https://img.shields.io/github/repo-size/Katsugachi/Sheepy---A-Short-Adventure) <br>